11 Helpful Tips for Surviving a Flight Delay or Cancellation (+ How to Avoid!)

 As much as an inconvenience and annoyance, flight delays and cancellations are a part of the travel experience.

-Here’s to hoping you don’t get to go through this experience.
+Here’s to hoping you don’t get to go through this experience in pursuit of your love for travel.
 However, if you do, now you know exactly what to do and what not to do.

 >> Read Next: